TudorIoanMarin/voya-angularjs/README.md

 4. Remove bower and use only npm.

 5. In the home route, add a list which displays all of the former bower libraries.
-Check if their providers/services are present and change the list item to some colour of your choice.
-For example "Angular Websockets is present in our app.".
+Please check if their provider/services exist and change the colour of each list item to anything you prefer.
+For example if $websocket exists as a service display "Angular Websocket is present in our app." and change the colour.

 6. The "not-found" controller needs to be changed to AngularJS + JavaScript, have it's route configured and it should use upgradeAdapter.